Master’s Programme in English with a Specialisation in Transnational Creative Writing, 120 credits

 - Relevance of previous studies in relation to the programme.

 Applicants should refer to the University Admissions website for information on how to submit their documentation.
 The writing sample can be sent directly to us at firstname.lastname@example.org.
-Students who applied to the programme in the first round (which closed on 16 January 2017) need to send us their writing sample by 10 February 2017.
+Students who apply to the programme in the second admission round (March - April) need to send us their writing sample by 21 June 2017 at the latest.

 Information for admitted students, autumn 2016